Top 10 Safe Vegetables for Dogs

 Feeding Tips:

-• Serve eaten raw or fully cooked, all colors
+• Serve eaten raw or fully cooked, all colours

 • Avoid feeding the stem, as it is not easily digestible